ou-artificial/OUAIxOUSACM-IntroToR/README.md

 All the codes for the workshop are in the `codes` folder.
 The presentation is in the `presentation` folder.

 If you have any further questions, feel free to contact me at khoitrinh@ou.edu

+Or send me a message on Discord @khoiplaysguitar#8491 or instagram [@khoiplaysguitar](https://www.instagram.com/khoiplaysguitar/)